 Nearby City: Petropavlovsk-Kamchatskij

 Known For: Klyuchevskaya Sopka is famous for being the tallest active volcano in the whole Eurasian area.
 It’s a traditional cone shaped volcano so even though the height is massive it can be climbed from all directions.
-If you make it to the summer the views are nothing less than extraordinary.
+If you make it to the summit the views are nothing less than extraordinary.
 The best route for climbers is to go through the Klyuchevskaja nad Kamen pass and approach the summit from the south.

-Accessing this mountain to climb it can be as tough as the climb because it lies in a remote region quite close to the Bering Sea.
+Accessing this mountain to climb it can be as tough, as the climb because it lies in a remote region quite close to the Bering Sea.
 Depending on how you travel and the time of the year when you travel you may need to travel for several days to get to the base camp.
 During some times of the year you may need to take a helicopter flight to reach the base camp.

 Located in: Adygea